Parcourir nos offres et postuler pour votre prochain emploi.

 The world of flexible work is calling.
 83% of our respondents expect that one of the most significant outcomes of the COVID crisis would be that companies will implement flexible work policies, such as opportunities to work remotely or to have flexible schedules, provide devices and so on.
 74% also think that there will be more respect for certain job roles (healthcare workers, retail workers, teachers, etc.).
 58% think that there will be more environmental awareness.

 71% of job applicants think that working remotely will be more important than before at the companies they are currently employed with.
 Having said that, even if they had the choice, many employees would still come to the office for a part of the working week.
-37% would choose to work remotely for 2 days and 33% for 2 days a week while 53% are looking at 3 or 4 days a week as ideal to work from home.
+37% would choose to work remotely for 2 days and 33% for 1 day a week, while 53% are looking at 3 or 4 days a week as an ideal work from home arrangement.

 Apart from salary, culture and career growth as pivotal consideration points for candidates considering switching into new positions, top talent will also consider what flexible work arrangements companies can offer.
 Now more than ever, candidates need to be convinced they are making the right decision for themselves and their family.